bfadlia/Pewlett-Hackard-Analysis/README.md

 -	Identify the employees eligible to be part of the mentorship program.
 -	Identify roles that need to be filled grouping them by title and department.
 -	Identify qualifiedemployees who can mentor the next generation of employees grouped by title and department.

+## Results

+The first part of the first requirement of the project listed retirement eligible employees and their titles.

+## Summary